yaxu/farm24/farm24.md

 <!-- vice-versa, because the body is a much more advanced system for -->
 <!-- thinking about sound than any computer. -->

-Next we turn to live coding technologies of TidalCycles and Strudel, on the way of looking at some Carnatic rhythmic structures in konnakol.
+We now turn to the live coding technologies of TidalCycles and Strudel, and how I am adapting them to better represent Konnakol-inspired rhythmic structures.

 ## TidalCycles and Strudel - live coding languages for pattern

-TidalCycles (also known as Tidal for short) is a domain specific language embedded in the functional Haskell programming language.
+TidalCycles (known as Tidal for short) is a domain specific language embedded in the functional Haskell programming language.
 Tidal was developed by myself from 2009, becoming a thriving free/open source project with many contributors [@mcleanMakingProgrammingLanguages2014].
 In recent years, Tidal has been ported to several multiparadigm languages, most notably to Javascript as "Strudel" [@roosStrudelLiveCoding2023].
 Strudel has largely reached feature parity with Tidal, with some differences following from the different constraints and opportunities of Javascript, as well as some additional e.g. user interface, visualisation, and tonality features.

 As systems for making music (and other time-based media), Tidal and Strudel enjoy vibrant communities of practice around their use, supporting performances and workshops worldwide.
-Technical and cultural development are inseparable, in that Tidal proposed a new way to think about and creating music, but it was its end-user community of musicians that established its musical-cultural meaning.
+Technical and cultural development are inseparable, in that Tidal proposed a new way to think about and creating music, but it was its end-user community of musicians that established its musical and cultural meaning.
 It has been a privilege to be involved in these the cultural developments, including through online community building, festival organisation and development of the algorave movement [@collinsAlgoraveSurveyHistory2014a].
 These technical and cultural aspects had to develop together; one could not have been imagined without the other.

-That said, there are many cultural precendents for contemporary algorithmic music, and live coding environments have a great deal to gain from a living heritage practice such as Konnakol.
+That said, there are many cultural precendents for contemporary algorithmic music, and live coding environments have a great deal to gain from a living heritage practice such as konnakol.

-# Musical patterns as functions of time
+## Musical patterns as functions of time

 The affordances of Tidal, Strudel and other ports follow from its core representation of patterns, as functions of time.
 This is inspired by signals in